Go big or go home…that’s my motto. Well not really, but when it comes to the Ultimate Mediterranean Appetizer Platter it definitely applies!

 - sea salt to taste

-- 1 tablespoon roasted pine nuts (for garnish)
+- 1 tablespoons roasted pine nuts (for garnish)

 - 1 clove garlic, peeled